What has been your creative background and history before entering the fragrance industry?

 Can you speak on your creative process?

 I start with an idea for a scent and then write an initial formula on an Excel sheet that computes the percentages of each ingredient based on the amounts and dilutions used.
 I don’t usually split formulas into top, middle, and base because some ingredients serve multiple roles.
 Sometimes I will put dabs of ingredients on paper strips to experiment with combinations while working on the Excel formula.
 I then make a tiny batch, just a few grams, and smell it on my skin.
 I adjust the formula and make another small trial batch.
 When I have something I like, I’ll send a tester vial to a few friends to invite some feedback.
 Some formulas come together quickly and others take many trials.
 I seem to always have more ideas than time, so there’s no problem thinking of new projects!

 What inspires you?

 The inspiration for many of the scents is either a note (like Incense Pure or Tabac Aurea) or an outdoorsy theme like a forest path (Forest Walk) or a summer afternoon (Jour Ensoleille) or a night by the campfire (Fireside Intense).
-Sometimes the inspiration is a concept such as with Nostalgie when I wanted to create a more modern version of a vintage scent style.
+Sometimes the inspiration is a concept such as with Nostalgia when I wanted to create a more modern version of a vintage scent style.
 Once I have an overall idea, the ingredients inspire the details.
-For example, in Forest Walk the hemlock and fir absolutes are amazing and dictated my direction with that scent.
+For example, in Forest Walk, the hemlock and fir absolutes are amazing and dictated my direction with that scent.
 Outside of perfumery, I find many things inspiring, from a beautiful blue sky to the kindnesses that people bestow on one another.

 Finally is there anything else that you would like to share?